ZixinHu-Apple-Manzana/ZixinHu-Apple-Manzana.github.io/_publications/paper2023.md

 collection: publications
 category: manuscripts
 permalink: /publication/paper2023
 excerpt: 'This paper is about the role of intirnsically disordered regions (IDRs) in coronin finetunes the oligomerization of coiled-coil domain.
 This trait is observed in yeast but not in murine.
 The conclusion is that the IDR can compliment the packing of coiled-coil domain, and this effect is strong due to the deficiency of coiled-coil domain in yeast.
 In murine, the coiled-coil domain adopts perfect packing pattern, which caused selection strength on the length of IDR evolutionally.
-The coarse-grained model adopts a hybrid strategy, which treats folded domain with G&#333o-like model and IDRs with adapted Kim-Hummer model. '
+The coarse-grained model adopts a hybrid strategy, which treats folded domain with Gō-like model and IDRs with adapted Kim-Hummer model. '
 date: 2023-06-27
 venue: 'Cell Reports'